 According to analytics data across several industries worldwide performed by Kissmetrics, it’s estimated that it costs roughly 7 times more to convert a new customer rather than retain a current customer.
 Customer retention remains one of the most cost-effective ways for your brand to continue seeing ongoing sales.

-The added benefit of retaining loyalty with customers is that they can refer other customers to you for free.
+The added benefit of retaining loyalty with customers is that they can refer another customer to you for free.
 This can save on your marketing budget and make sure that you can access a wave of new customers that have an improved sense of loyalty from the beginning as well.
 Here are some of the top ways that you can retain more customers and improve the loyalty of your customer in the process.

 Make sure you’re on social media:

 Almost any business has some type of social media presence today.
-Social media networks can be one of the most useful solutions that you can use to regularly interact with your customers and keep in contact with troubleshooting, sales, and more.
+Social media networks can be one of the most useful solutions that you can use to regularly interact with your customer and keep in contact with troubleshooting, sales, and more.
 Social media gives you the opportunity to engage with your customers as well as build ongoing trust.
 Reaching out to your customers by regularly posting more about the personal side of your brand can make people feel an instant loyalty towards your company.

 Social media platforms are the perfect place to ask questions, troubleshoot product issues as well as register complaints with product creators.
 Being on social media shows that your company is not only listening but you truly care about your customers.

 Encourage interactions and stay in touch with your customers: